Steering LLM Reasoning Through Bias-Only Adaptation: Conclusion

 \section{Conclusion}

-In this paper, we have demonstrated that training lightweight steering vectors alone can recover the reasoning performance of fully RL‐fine‐tuned models on standard mathematical benchmarks.
+In this paper, we have demonstrated that training lightweight steering vectors alone can recover the reasoning performance of fully‐tuned models on standard mathematical benchmarks.
 This result carries two important implications.
-First, steering vector training offers a highly parameter‐efficient and cost‐effective alternative: only a small set of layer‐wise bias terms must be learned, drastically reducing both compute and storage requirements.
-Second, our findings support the view that reinforcement‐learning fine‐tuning in large language models does not create fundamentally new abilities but rather amplifies reasoning skills already latent in the pretrained network.
+First, steering vector training offers a highly parameter‐efficient and cost‐effective alternative: only a small set of layer‐wise bias terms must be learned, drastically reducing storage and communication time requirements.
+Second, it isolates a small, interpretable set of parameters that capture the effects of reasoning training, simplifying the study of the mechanisms of models' reasoning abilities.

 \iflimsstar